icopy-site/awesome/docs/awesome/awesome-dotnet.md

 * [.NET Maui in Action](https://www.manning.com/books/dot-net-maui-in-action) - A book about creating mobile and desktop apps using a common set of .NET tools. **[$]**
 * [.NET in Action, Second Edition](https://www.manning.com/books/dotnet-in-action-second-edition) - An introduction to implementing full-featured, cross-platform professional applications on the Microsoft .NET platform. **[$]**
 * [Pro .NET Memory Management](https://link.springer.com/book/10.1007/978-1-4842-4027-4) - Takes a deep dive into .NET memory management, including comprehensive coverage of how .NET memory works, implementation details, possible pitfalls, and ways to work around them. **[$]**
+* [Pro .NET Benchmarking](https://link.springer.com/book/10.1007/978-1-4842-4941-3) - Provides an in-depth look at software benchmarking for accurate performance measurement.
+Helps you get maximum performance impact by identifying and targeting the right bottlenecks.
+Includes coverage of the latest compilers and processors. **[$]**
+* [Pro .NET Framework with the Base Class Library](https://link.springer.com/book/10.1007/978-1-4842-4191-2) - Shows valuable tips and examples that reinforce the correct use of manage types, including how to avoid boxing/unboxing and better use of memory resources. **[$]**
+* [Pro .NET 5 Custom Libraries](https://link.springer.com/book/10.1007/978-1-4842-6391-4) - Consists of sample projects for each data type implementation.
+Demonstrates implementation in C#.
+Covers dos and don'ts of each implementation. **[$]**
+* [Pro ASP.NET Core 6](https://link.springer.com/book/10.1007/978-1-4842-7957-1) - The most comprehensive coverage available on ASP.NET Core 6 in full-color.
+Detailed explanations and plenty of working code to learn new functionality.
+Provides a fully functioning ASP.NET Core 6 application that can be used as a template for projects. **[$]**
+* [Pro Microservices in .NET 6](https://link.springer.com/book/10.1007/978-1-4842-7833-8) - Shows you how to get up to speed with .NET 6, Docker, and microservices.
+Teaches you how to leverage microservice design patterns to strengthen an application.
+Provides environment options for orchestrators and Azure Kubernetes Service. **[$]**

 ## Build Automation